 Your Voice

-Finding your voice is always a fun exercise.
+Finding your brand voice is always a fun exercise.
 Since it’s how you express your values, you’ll explore at many similar questions as in the values section.

 If you feel stuck, you can look at a list of brand adjectives that you want to describe your voice (and, for that matter, your values).
 However, I find that people often spend way too much time picking adjectives and not enough time working on and sharing their messaging.